Tiens Group: History

+Charities and actions

+The founder and chairman of the board of the company, Li Jinyuan, according to Forbes, is an active philanthropist who donates money to social projects.
+He founded the Tiens Meijing International Charitable Foundation, into which Li Jinyuan invested about 100 million of US dollars.
+He also committed $100 million to establish Tianshi College in China (in 1999), a state-approved educational foundation in Tianjin city with a capacity of 3,400 students.
+In 2016, The Economic Times newspaper indicated that Li Jinyuan allocates large sums to help victims of tsunamis and earthquakes, as well as to combat the SARS virus.

+Company employees also massively participate in charity initiatives.
+E. g. in 2023 Tiens workers in 36 countries collected over $200,000 to help to those suffered from 2023 Turkey–Syria earthquakes.

 In May 2015, the company sent 6,400 employees on a four-day tour of France.
 While in Nice, they set a Guinness World Record for the longest "human-made phrase".

-Controversy
+Controversies

 United States

 In September 2016, the FDA issued an advisory letter warning them that their claim of treating or preventing "asthma, cancer, rheumatism, diabetes, cardiovascular diseases, myocardial infarction, stroke, sexually transmitted diseases (e.g., herpes), cerebral embolism, and dementia" violates the Federal Food, Drug, and Cosmetic Act.
 As of December 2022, the FDA still lists Tiens products among "Products Illegally Marketed for Serious Diseases".
 These include TIENS Super Calcium with Lecithin, TIENS Selenium Supplement, TIENS Natto Ginkgo, TIENS Cell Rejuvenation Yi Kang, TIENS Cordyceps, and TIENS Wei Kang Vitality.